asmodeus812/elearning/java-se-study/java-ocp/6-exceptions-and-assertions.md

 `auto-closeable`, and the resource is declared within the try-with-resources statement block the close method of that resource will be automatically closed.

+To go on a bit of a tangent, with the introduction of the try-with-resources construct in the language, the language specification needed a less restrictive interface to represent an object or resource that can be closed safely, and then the language specification introduced the `AutoCloseable` interface that is  a parent of the `Closeable` interface

+One might wonder, if the logical structure should have been that `Closeable` remains the super class and `AutoCloseable` becomes the child specialization.
+That certainly makes sense however the `Closeable` interface declares its method close to throw `IOException`, and the try-with-resource structure needed a broader exception type to throw, they could not modify the existing `Closeable` interface due to backwards compatibility and they could not declare the new close method to be throwing Exception if it were child of `Closeable` interface because that breaks the rules for the throws declaration when overriding a method.

+Therefore the only valid solution was for the new `AutoCloseable` interface to become the parent of the old `Closeable` interface, and retroactively allow try-with-resources to work with both `AutoCloseable` and `Closeable` interfaces.

+`Close method of Closeable is also required to be idempotent - meaning that the close method can be called more than one time without introducing additional state transitions in the program, compared to the first call, while the close method in AutoCloseable does not have this restriction.
+In plain English, if a close method is called N number of times the program should not perform any differently compared to the method being called N + 1 times, where N is at least 1`

 The syntax of the try-with-resources is quite simple, the resources are declared and initialized in the try block, multiple ones can be declared by using a semi colon to split them up.